ananthkk1997/connect-four/README.md

 ## Implementation
-To manage all the assets, I created an Assets object to handle LibGdx's method of loading / getting game assets.
+To manage all the assets, I created an Assets object to handle LibGDX's method of loading / getting game assets.
 I partitioned the game logic into two separate classes to abstract the game itself away from the controller, GameScreen:

 1. **GameBoard** - I isolated the game logic into the class GameBoard.
 This utlizes a 2D array to model the board, and self-sufficiently monitors the game status, adds pieces, and all other game logistics.